brimdata/brimcap/docs/Custom-Brimcap-Config.md

 # Summary

-When used out-of-the-box in a default configuration, `brimcap load` invokes Zeek and Suricata binaries that are bundled with Brimcap to generate richly-typed summary logs from pcap files.
+When used out-of-the-box in a default configuration, `brimcap analyze` invokes Zeek and Suricata binaries that are bundled with Brimcap to generate richly-typed summary logs from pcap files.
 However, one of Brimcap's strengths is its ability to invoke any arbitrary combination of such "analyzers" that